gauravansal/Identify-Fraud-from-Enron-dataset/README.md

 2. I have used jupyter notebook for my analysis.
 Please follow through the jupyter notebook and its html file to better understand the flow and thoughts behind the analysis.
 3. poi_id.py has been generated from jupyter notebook. poi_id.py script may take upto 5-7 min. to complete.
 4. Please keep the jupyter notebook as well as poi_id.py script in the location as tester.py file.
+5. If Github viewer fails to load .ipynb file, please follow the link at Jupyter Notebook viewer for the complete analysis - https://nbviewer.jupyter.org/github/gauravansal/Identify-Fraud-from-Enron-dataset/blob/master/Identify%20Fraud%20from%20Enron%20Email.ipynb

 #### Additional  Note -
 Checkout this link for [Class Imbalance Problem](http://www.chioka.in/class-imbalance-problem/).